forIoop/LeetCodeinPython/efficient/README.md

+# Efficient solutions
-# Folder holds more efficient solutions to my brute force folder
+This folder holds morfe efficient solutions than the ones in my brute force folder
 # mail to: [paduajaden@gmail.com]